Living in Barrie: Everything You Need to Know Before Relocating to Barrie

 More information about finding a job in Barrie:

 According to the 2016 census, retail is the largest industry in Barrie, employing 10,615 individuals.
 The next largest sector is health care and social assistance with 8,890 individuals, followed by construction and accommodation and food services with over 6,000 employees each.

 Things to Do in Barrie

-One of the most attractive things about Barrie is the wide variety of activities both indoors and out.
+There are plenty of fun things to do in Barrie!
 Multiple festivals throughout the year highlight local holidays and traditions.
 Residents and visitors alike can participate in the Celebrate Barrie festival, which launches the warm weather of summer.
 This festival is followed by Promenade Days, Canada Day activities, and Kempenfest in August.